yviskos/yviskos.github.io/README.md

-# yviskos.github.io
+#yviskos.github.io
-My personal site that I make mostly for practicing web development.
+My own personal corner of the internet :)